 Scalability Through Caching

 NCache offers real-time scalability, letting you add as many server nodes as you want in your running cache cluster without incurring any application downtime.
-Using NCache not only improves the overall performance of the individual microservices by acting as a fast in-memory store but also facilitates a marked increase in the application response time and availability through its clustering architecture.
-This is especially true when considering workflows involving dozens of microservices spread across multiple hosts.
+NCache enhances the performance of individual Microservices and improves application response time and availability with its clustering architecture.
+This is especially true when considering workflows with dozens of Microservices spread across multiple hosts.

 How to Use NCache for Data Caching?

-With NCache in place, if a microservice requires data, it first checks the cache instead of directly accessing the database every time.
-Given that the most frequently accessed data usually makes up a small portion of the entire data available in the datastore, having that data already cached and available for use greatly cuts down on database-related latency as well as ease the load on the database since most of the data requests are served by the cache itself.
+With NCache in place, if a Microservice requires data, it first checks the cache instead of directly accessing the database.
+Given that the most frequently accessed data typically constitutes a small portion of the entire data in the store, caching this data is highly effective.
+Since this data is already cached and readily available, it significantly reduces any database-related latency.
+Additionally, this eases the database load, as most data requests are served by the cache.

-NCache has several out-of-the-box features that provide fine-grained control over caching operations.
-These operations include enforcing cache consistency using expiration and database synchronization, rich APIs that help to implement cache-aside and cache-through features using backing source providers.
-NCache also provides SQL-like query operations on the cache using SQL query as well as serving as caching providers for Object Relational Mappers (ORM) such as EF Core.
+NCache offers several unique features for precise control over caching operations.
+These include enforcing cache consistency through Expiration and database synchronization, and providing rich APIs for implementing various caching patterns using backing source providers.
+Additionally, NCache supports SQL-like queries on the cache and serves as a caching provider for Object-Relational Mappers (ORM) like EF Core.

-To get started with NCache in your microservices-based application, the first thing you need is to configure services.
-This provides the required information your microservices need to start using NCache.
-An overview of how you can create a mutual context between NCache and your microservices-based application is shown below:
+To get started with NCache in your Microservices-based application, the first thing you need is to configure your services.
+This provides the information your Microservices need to start using NCache.
+Here’s an overview of how to establish a shared context between NCache and your Microservices-based application:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 |